The Rapping Judge and the Warm Body with a Bar Card

 J.J. told me, “If your own lawyer and the judge are saying ‘hey, these people are too racist to treat you fairly…’” Facing such a negative outlook, of course most defendants would roll the dice with a single judge.
 Maybe even all.

-What on earth could go wrong?
+What on earth could possibly go wrong?

 The judge